• Skip to main content

 For 30 years, Dewey did not realize that he was framed, and the prosecution covered up the information that would have cleared his name.

-On October 28, 2009, in Dutchess County, New York, Dewey Bozella was exonerated in that very same courtroom that convicted him in 1983.
+On October 28, 2009, in Dutchess County, New York, Dewey Bozella was exonerated in the same courtroom that convicted him in 1983.

 2011 Espy Awards

-An ESPY Award is a prestigious honor that acknowledges singular athletic achievement.
+An ESPY Award is a prestigious honor that acknowledges a singular athletic achievement.

-Here is Dewey accepting the 2011 Arthur Ashe courage ESPY awards as a free man.
-It is worth watching!:
+Watch as Dewey accepts the 2011 Arthur Ashe Courage ESPY Awards as a free man.

 Top 10 Dewey Bozella Quotes

-The stalwart persistence of a man unjustly accused and imprisoned, yet full of undying faith that he will be exonerated is a lesson for anyone struggling with overcoming obstacles.
+The stalwart persistence of a man unjustly accused and imprisoned yet full of undying faith that he will be exonerated is a lesson for anyone struggling to overcome obstacles.

 Before you ever give in to the temptation of giving up,